trentrosenbaum/terraform-provider-fastly/website/docs/r/service_waf_configuration_v1.html.markdown

 page_title: "Fastly: service_waf_configuration_v1"
 sidebar_current: "docs-fastly-resource-service-waf-configuration-v1"
 description: |-
   Provides a Web Application Firewall configuration and rules that can be applied to a service.
 ---

 -> **Note:** This page is about v1.1.0 and later of the Fastly terraform provider.

 # fastly_service_waf_configuration_v1

-Defines a set of Web Application Firewall configuration options that can be used to populate a service WAF.
-This resource will populate a WAF with configuration and WAF rules and will track their state.
+Defines Web Application Firewall configuration options that can be used to populate a service waf.
+This resource will populate a WAF with configuration options and WAF rules and will track their state.

 ~> **Warning:** Terraform will take precedence over any changes you make in the UI or API.
 Such changes are likely to be reversed if you run Terraform again.